jdeesh735/JIRA/CONTRIBUTING.md

 * Use the testing methods and tools outlined below
 * Use Github issues and pull requests when possible

-I regularly review contributions and will get back to you if I have any suggestions or concerns.
+We review contributions and will get back to you if we have any suggestions or concerns.

 ## The Apache License